Slane Castle

 Getting There

-Slane lies 20 minutes from Drogheda, 30 minutes from Dublin, and 20 minutes from Navan.
-The estate is sign‑posted from the N2 and has a large car park free for visitors.
+Slane is well-connected by road, sitting 20 minutes from Drogheda, 30 minutes from Dublin, and 20 minutes from Navan.
+The estate is clearly signposted from the N2 and features a large car park that is free for visitors.
+Public transport options include bus services from Drogheda and Navan to the village of Slane, with the nearest train station in Drogheda, approximately 15 km away.
+Check current timetables before travelling, as rural routes can vary by season.

 Opening Hours & Admission